UNIGIS module: Spatial Simulation

 An example for an application domain that frequently takes advantage of simulation models to guide data collection are conservation efforts of endangered species.
 On the other side, a rather depressing evidence of a misuse of simulation models is the case of fisheries in the Adriatic Sea: not least because of the ignorance of uncertainties in input parameters, stochastic behaviour of the system led to policies that resulted in overfished ecosystems.

-Data shortage has been a great issue until quite recently.
-Today, the situation has changed dramatically and most domains are confronted with an oversupply of data: ‘Information explosion’, ‘big data’, and ‘data big bang’ are related buzzwords.
-Consequently, we are in the rather new and unfamiliar situation to have huge amounts of empirical data, but we are still lacking clear understanding of causal relationships that govern the dynamics of the underlying system.
+Data shortage has been a great issue in the past and it still is in certain application fields and certain areas of the world.
+However, as we collect information continuously in automated ways the situation has changed fundamentally.
+Consequently, we are in the situation to have huge amounts of empirical data, but we are still lacking clear understanding of causal relationships that govern the dynamics of the underlying system.
+Simulation models can help to close this gap.

 1.4.3 Simulation models in science